Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 September 2025 08.57.26 UTC
+- WIB: Rabu, 24 September 2025 10.04.32 UTC
-- WITA: Rabu, 24 September 2025 09.57.26 UTC
+- WITA: Rabu, 24 September 2025 11.04.32 UTC
-- WIT: Rabu, 24 September 2025 10.57.26 UTC
+- WIT: Rabu, 24 September 2025 12.04.32 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: success
+Kategori: technology